BNMetrics/Laravel-ShopifyAPI/README.md

 ```

 ## Basic Usage
-Now, you are ready to make a shopify app! here is an example of how it might be used in a controller to retrive information from a shop:
+Now, you are ready to make a shopify app! here is an example of how it might be used in a controller to retrieve information from a shop via GET request to the API endpoint:
 ```php
 <?php